NMNMCC/toolbox/middlewares.md

 		model: "gpt-4o",
 	},
 	[
+		initializer(
-		initializer("You are a weather assistant.
-Use tools to answer questions."), react({max_steps: 10, tools: [get_weather]}),
+			"You are a weather assistant.
+Use tools to answer questions.", ),
+		react({max_steps: 10, tools: [get_weather]}),
 		finalizer(),
 	],